Europe changing shape whichever way Scotland goes

 That happened in Spain in the late 1970s after the end of General Francisco Franco's fascist rule.

-Globalization and European Union integration are partly responsible for unleashing a struggle between centrifugal and centripetal forces that is far from stabilizing.
+Globalisation and European Union integration are partly responsible for unleashing a struggle between centrifugal and centripetal forces that is far from stabilising.

 States that fought each other for centuries now share a currency, an area of passport-free travel, a single market with free movement of citizens, capital, goods and services, and a raft of jointly adopted norms and standards.